nyatinte/dot-claude/commands/commit.md

 ## Important Notes

+- **Selective staging**: Only stage files that are directly related to the task.
+Do not use `git add .` as it may include temporary notes or unrelated work-in-progress files
 - **Commit messages**: Use the same language as the repository's existing commits (check recent commit history)
 - **User communication**: Respond in Japanese (日本語で返信してください)